-LONDON, UK — Scottish leader Alex Salmond on Tuesday unveiled what he called a “mission statement” for the country’s future: a 649-page paper detailing many of the terms for an independent Scotland.
+LONDON, UK — Scottish leader Alex Salmond unveiled what he called a “mission statement” for the country’s future: a 649-page paper detailing many of the terms for an independent Scotland.

-The country’s first minister released his Scottish National Party’s so-called white paper ahead of a referendum on independence from the United Kingdom set for next September.
+The country’s first minister released his Scottish National Party’s so-called white paper ahead of the referendum on independence from the United Kingdom.
 The document seeks to address many unanswered questions: Would an independent Scotland keep the British pound?
 Would it raise its own army?
 Will there be passport checks at the border?
 And for the love of God — will it have its own Eurovision contestant?

 Some key facts:

 Remember March 24, 2016.
 That’s the day Scotland’s independence would become official if the referendum passes.

 Scotland would remain in the European Union and its borders open to other EU nationals.
 Salmond has pledged that an independent Scotland would not “fling out talented people who want to work in this country,” and would have more liberal immigration policies than the UK’s.

 But it will keep the pound and rely on the Bank of England for bailouts.
 Scotland would also assume a percentage of the British national debt that has yet to be worked out.

 We’ll take those oil and gas reserves, thanks.
 The bulk of the UK’s oil and gas reserves are in Scottish territory, and an independent Scotland would claim control of those highly lucrative resources.
 Exports of oil and gas from Scotland were worth nearly $50 billion last year.

 The white paper claims that an independent Scotland wouldn’t need to rely on energy revenues anyway.
 “Scotland’s economic output per head, even without oil and gas, is virtually the same as the UK as a whole.
 So oil and gas is a bonus,” it states.